dneukirchen/mod_google_calendar/readme.md

 # Joomla Google Calendar Module

-This Joomla 3.x module which gets the events from a google calendar and shows the events in a list or in a calendar view.
+Joomla 3.x module which gets the events from a google calendar and shows the events in a list or in a calendar view.

+Demo (list and calendar view): <http://www.joomla.de/events>

 ## Setup